Barnamoyy/raven/README.md

 ### Steps

-**Note** Please do not use this on BITS WIFI the database connection
+**Note** Please do not use this on BITS WIFI the database won't connect

 Below is an example of a structured README.md file in Markdown for your hackathon project: